 The JBL Charge Series is arguably one of the most popular portable Bluetooth speaker ranges on the market.
-From the original Charge right up to the Charge 3, JBL has continued to improve and refine the speaker to make is one of the best portable Bluetooth speakers on the market.
+From the original Charge right up to the Charge 3, JBL has continued to improve and refine the speaker to make it one of the best portable Bluetooth speakers on the market.
 The latest version is the JBL Charge 4 portable Bluetooth speaker.
-It’s only a smidgen larger and heavier than the Charge 3, however, there have been several feature changes all of which we discuss in this article.
+It’s only a smidgen larger and heavier than the Charge 3.
+However, there have been several feature changes, all of which we discuss in this article.

 The first change is in the speaker driver design.
 Previous Charge models had dual full-range speaker drivers.
 The JBL Charge 4 features a single 2” x 3.5” full-range driver delivering 30W RMS of power, performing better than any preceding Charge speaker.
 There are two bass radiators at either end of the Charge 4 to improve low-end performance.
 I’ve noticed some reviewers online have expressed their disappointment because the speaker is no longer stereo.
-For true stereo separation, you need around 4 to 6 foot between the speakers so please ignore any suggestion that a single speaker in a portable Bluetooth speaker is less superior because it’s not “stereo”.
+You need around 4 to 6 feet between the speakers for true stereo separation.
+Please ignore any suggestion that a single speaker in a portable Bluetooth speaker is less superior because it’s not “stereo.”

-The new speaker design works really well, the bass response is on par with the JBL Charge 3 but the mid-range and high-frequency response from the Charge 4 far exceeds previous Charge speakers.
+The new speaker design works well; the bass response is on par with the JBL Charge 3, but the mid-range and high-frequency response from the Charge 4 far exceeds those of previous Charge speakers.
 For a small portable Bluetooth speaker, the Charge 4 delivers a surprising amount of clarity and frequency separation to deliver a quality listening experience.
-The Charge 4 is also powerful with enough sound to fill a small room easily.
+The Charge 4 is also powerful, with enough sound to fill a small room easily.

 One thing the Charge 4 has retained is the signature rubberized waterproof mesh cover.
-The speaker comes with an IP67 (IPX7) waterproof rating which will protect your Charge 4 against submersion in water of up to 1 meter (3.2 feet) for 30 minutes.
-Not to worry if the water you are in is deeper than 1 meter, the Charge 4 floats!
-So, if you drop the speaker off a boat or the deep-end of the pool, the Charge 4 will pop up to the surface and even still play music.
+The speaker has an IP67 (IPX7) waterproof rating, protecting your Charge 4 against submersion in water of up to 1 meter (3.2 feet) for 30 minutes.
+Do not worry if the water you are in is deeper than 1 meter; the Charge 4 floats!
+So, if you drop the speaker off a boat or the pool’s deep end, the Charge 4 will pop up to the surface and still play music.

-In addition, the mesh cover offers durability preventing against dings and scratches.
-The speaker feels like it can survive a drop or two but I wouldn’t test this theory.
+In addition, the mesh cover offers durability, preventing dings and scratches.
+The speaker feels it can survive a drop or two, but I wouldn’t test this theory.

 The Charge 4 connects two devices via Bluetooth or ⅛-inch AUX.
 There is also a USB port for charging mobile devices.
-Unfortunately, this is a USB charge output only and can’t be used to play audio files from a USB drive.
-One new feature people are most pleased with is the change from micro USB to USB-C which is great.
-USB-C is makes charging quicker and pretty soon will likely replace micro USB completely.
+Unfortunately, this USB charge output can’t be used to play audio files from a USB drive.
+One new feature people are most pleased with is the change from micro USB to USB-C, which is great.
+USB-C makes charging quicker and will likely replace micro USBs completely pretty soon.

-From flat, the JBL Charge 4 battery will fully recharge from flat in around 4 hours.
-It does not have the fastest recharge time when compared to the competition, but at least you can charge the speaker overnight while sleeping.
+The JBL Charge 4 battery will fully recharge from flat in around 4 hours.
+It does not have the fastest recharge time compared to the competition, but at least you can charge the speaker overnight while sleeping.
 That being said, the 7500mAh battery is strong enough to double as a power bank, allowing you to charge your phone or other devices from the speaker.

 Another thing that hasn’t changed on the Charge 4 is the button configuration on top of the speaker.
-You still have play/pause, volume up, volume down, JBL Connect+ and then power and Bluetooth in the center.
+You still have play/pause, volume up, volume down, JBL Connect+, power, and Bluetooth in the center.

-One feature missing on the Charge 4 which was present in the Charge 3 is a speakerphone.
+One feature missing on the Charge 4, which was present in the Charge 3, is a speakerphone.
 Why?
 Because there is no microphone on the Charge 4.
 So this also means no voice commands to Siri or Google.
 It’s not clear why JBL chose to leave this feature out.
-Personally, I find the speakerphone feature to be unnecessary.
-I would much prefer a manufacturer allocated space and budget to a better speaker system rather than worry about adding a microphone and speakerphone.
-Still, some people like this feature so, if this is a deal breaker for you, then maybe go with the JBL Charge 3 instead.
+I find the speakerphone feature to be unnecessary.
+I prefer a manufacturer to allocate space and budget to a better speaker system rather than worry about adding a microphone and speakerphone.
+Still, some people like this feature, so if this is a deal breaker for you, maybe go with the JBL Charge 3 instead.